corybcromer/expo-opencv/README.md

 # Expo OpenCV
-An Expo module which exposes native OpenCV API's
+An Expo module which exposes native OpenCV API's.

-To learn how Expo modules work visit the [Expo Modules API Docs](https://docs.expo.dev/modules/overview/)
+To learn how Expo modules work visit the [Expo Modules API Docs](https://docs.expo.dev/modules/overview/).

 ## What has been done?

-So far the project has been initialized using the [create a new module with and example project](https://docs.expo.dev/modules/get-started/#creating-a-new-module-with-an-example-project)
+So far the project has been initialized using the [create a new module with and example project](https://docs.expo.dev/modules/get-started/#creating-a-new-module-with-an-example-project).

 ```
 npx create-expo-module expo-opencv